Stochastic Modified Flows for Riemannian Stochastic Gradient Descent: Uniform Retractions

 \section{Uniform Retractions}

 In this section, we present the assumptions on the mapping $\retr:TM \to M$ used in the definition of the RSGD scheme, see (\ref{eq:SGD}).
-For an introduction into the central objects of Riemannian optimization and the notation used throughout this article see Appendix~\ref{sec:geo}.

 In many applications, the exponential map is difficult to compute and it is more cost efficient to work with an approximation, a so-called retraction map.
 We introduce the required assumptions on the retraction map in the following definition.

 \begin{definition} \begin{enumerate} \item [(i)] A $\cC^1$-map $\retr:TM \to M$ is called a \emph{retraction map} if for all $x \in M$ the restriction $\retr_x: T_x M \to M$ satisfies $\retr_x(0)=x$ and $D_0\retr_x:T_0(T_xM) \simeq T_x M \to T_x M$ is the identity map.
 A $\cC^2$-retraction map is called \emph{uniform first order retraction} if there exists a constant $C\ge 0$ such that for all $x \in M$, $t \ge 0$ and $v \in T_x M$ with $\|v\|=1$ one has